-Yes, stress can break you just like it broke my brass lamp.
+Stress can break you just like it broke my brass lamp.
 Stress wears you out.
 And, just when you couldn’t be any more fatigued, you break.

-In the picture you see the cracked metal and central column lifted away.
-What happened was, I came into my living room one December morning to find my brass lamp had broken.
-That explained a loud cracking I’d heard during the night and attributed to cold creaking through my house.
+The picture shows cracked metal and central column lifted away.
+What happened was, I came into my living room one December morning to find my brass lamp broken.
+That explained a loud crack I’d heard during the night and attributed to cold creaking through my house.

 But when my living room got very cold over several hours, the metal fractured at points where one piece of metal moved differently in response to the cold than an adjacent, attached piece of metal.